What is angina?

 - If the blood vessel is constricted, blood flow to the heart can decrease or even stop.

-- This can cause angina or heart attack.
+- This lack of blood flow can cause angina or heart attack.

 Angina symptoms can vary from person to person, between men and women (see below), and by the type of angina you have.
 The main symptoms of angina are: